 Jim Ptak, chief financial officer, has presented at national educational forums on achieving financial strength in hospice care organizations.
 Jim also serves on the National Hospice and Palliative Care Association work group.

-Director of Patient Services Joyce Holleman, RN, is a member of the California Hospice and Palliative Care Association Education Committee.
+Senior Director of Patient Services Joyce Holleman, RN, is a member of the California Hospice and Palliative Care Association Education Committee.

 Brad Leary, MSW, LCSW, director of the Community Grief & Counseling Center, is a member of the Association for Death Education and Counseling, the National Association of Social Workers and the Greater Bay Area Pediatric Bereavement Alliance.
 He has presented at CHAPCA conferences and webinars.

 Chaplain Pam Nates is a member of the Santa Clara Medical Association Ethics Committee.